Calling All Ma's

-Calling All Ma's is a 1937 British comedy film directed by Redd Davis and starring Billy Caryll, Hilda Mundy and Margaret Yarde.
-A henpecked husband attempts to escape from his domineering wife.
-The film was made at Wembley Studios by 20th Century Fox's British subsidiary, for release as a quota quickie.
+Calling All Ma's (also known as The Biter Bit) is a 1937 British comedy film directed by Redd Davis and starring Billy Caryll, Hilda Mundy and Margaret Yarde.
+It was made at Wembley Studios by 20th Century Fox's British subsidiary, for release as a quota quickie.

+Plot

+Browbeaten clerk Billy Smith returns home to find his wife Hilda's overbearing mother has moved in.
+Billy whisks Hilda away to a desert island.
+After three peaceful years there, the mother-in-law unexpectedly arrives.